 I’ve always admired people who did big events for charity.
 My sister did ‘Race for Life’ to raise money for breast cancer.
 My younger brother ran the London Marathon when he was 18 to raise money for Christian Aid, he completed the 26.2miles in 3 hours 54 minutes & 19 seconds!

-Life lessons growing long hair has taught me…
+Life lessons growing my hair for charity has taught me…

 Who knew how much of a different an experience you get in humidity & heat with long hair compared to short?!
 Being in a public space such as a bar that gets stuffy & sweaty really gave me a clammy neck!
 Even in cold weather long hair can feel like a scarf all around your neck and face, keeping you warm and cosy (it can tickle sometimes though lol)!

 Also, trying to dry your hair with a hair dryer in a hot country even with air-con on was just like a sauna, my brow was literally dripping!
-My brain was confused like “hold on didn’t you just step out-of the shower, but now I’m sweaty like I want a shower?!” 😥
+My brain was confused like “hold on didn’t you just step out of the shower?
+Yet, now I’m sweating like I need another shower?!” 😥

 I’ve never really fully appreciated the fact my hair grows quickly and thickly until doing this.
 Thinking of the child who will end up receiving the wig made from my hair and my effort, has made me appreciate the quality of my hair.